danielbukowski/photo-sharing-application/README.md

 # Photo Sharing Application
-The project is a full-stack application which allows to create accounts on which you can save your images as available only to you or available to other users.
+A project built in Spring Boot and Angular, that allows you to create accounts on which you can save your images.

 ## Status